-TETF Trust is about to release a FAQ on IETF copyright
+TETF Trust released a FAQ on IETF copyright

 The "Note Well" statement shows up a lot at the IETF.
 Mailing lists, registration, meeting openings, etc.

 "Any submission to the IETF intended by the Contributor for publication as all or part of an IETF Internet-Draft or RFC and any statement made within the context of an IETF activity is considered an "IETF Contribution".